School of Education

 APU offers a number of California Commission on Teacher Credentialing (CTC)-approved subject-matter programs for candidates completing their bachelor’s degrees.
 The following programs can be used to meet the subject matter authorization requirement for a preliminary teaching credential:

-In collaboration with the College of Liberal Arts and Sciences, the School of Education offers the Integrated Bachelor’s/Credential Program to undergraduate students seeking to earn a preliminary teaching credential in hard-to-staff areas (e.g., science, math, special education) during their undergraduate degree program.
+In collaboration with the College of Arts, Humanities, Sciences, and Theology, the School of Education offers the Integrated Bachelor’s/Credential Programs to undergraduate students seeking to earn a preliminary teaching credential in high-demand areas (e.g., multiple subject (elementary), special education, science, and math) during their undergraduate degree program.

 APU offers programs in graduate physical education.
-The Master of Arts in Physical Education and Single Subject Teaching Credential, Master of Arts in Physical Education with an Added Authorization in Adapted Physical Education, and the Adapted Physical Education Added Authorization programs are approved by the California Commission on Teacher Credentialing (CTC).
+The Master of Arts in Physical Education and Single Subject Teaching Credential, Master of Arts in Physical Education with an Added Authorization in Adapted Physical Education, and the Adapted Physical Education Added Authorization programs are approved by the CTC.
 For more information, visit the School of Health Sciences section of this catalog.

-APU offers a program in school nursing services.
-The School Nurse Services Credential (SNSC) is approved by the California Commission on Teacher Credentialing (CTC).
+APU offers a program in school nursing services—the School Nurse Services Credential (SNSC), which is approved by the CTC.
 For more information, visit the School of Nursing section of this catalog.

-APU offers a Pupil Personnel Services credential program in school social work and child welfare and attendance services, which is approved by the California Commission on Teacher Credentialing (CTC).
+APU offers a Pupil Personnel Services Credential in School Social Work and Child Welfare and Attendance Services, which is approved by the CTC.
 For more information, visit the Department of Social Work section of this catalog.

 Department of School Counseling and School Psychology

-• School Counseling – The California Commission on Teacher Credentialing (CTC) requires a minimum of eight hundred clock hours of supervised fieldwork/internship.
-This equates to eight units of fieldwork/internship within the program.
+- School Counseling: The CTC requires a minimum of 800 clock hours of supervised fieldwork/internship.
+This equates to 8 units of fieldwork/internship within the program.

-• School Psychology – The CTC requires a minimum of four hundred and fifty clock hours of practicum experience.
-This equates to three units of practicum within the program.
-Additionally, the CTC requires a minimum of twelve hundred clock hours of supervised fieldwork/internship.
-This equates to ten units of fieldwork/internship within the program.
+- School Psychology: The CTC requires a minimum of 450 clock hours of practicum experience.
+This equates to 3 units of practicum within the program.
+Additionally, the CTC requires a minimum of 1,200 clock hours of supervised fieldwork/internship.
+This equates to 10 units of fieldwork/internship within the program.

-• Applied Behavioral Analysis Specialization – The Behavior Analyst Certification Board (BACB) requires a minimum of 1,500 clinical hours for individuals applying for Certification before 1/1/2022 and 2,000 clinical hours for individuals apply for Certification 1/1/2022 and after.
-The ABA program includes two fieldwork courses that have assignments that must be completed in the field under the supervision of a Board Certified Behavior Analyst (BCBA) or School Psychologist.
-The time necessary to complete the assignments equates to approximately two hundred hours of fieldwork clock hours.
-These fieldwork courses support students toward meeting their clinical requirements for the BACB, and these courses equate to two units of fieldwork within the program.
+- Applied Behavioral Analysis Specialization: As of January 1, 2022, the Behavior Analyst Certification Board (BACB) requires a minimum of 2,000 clinical hours for individuals applying for certification.
+The ABA program includes two fieldwork courses that have assignments that must be completed in the field under the supervision of a Board Certified Behavior Analyst (BCBA) or school psychologist.
+The time necessary to complete the assignments equates to approximately 200 fieldwork clock hours.
+These fieldwork courses support students toward meeting their clinical requirements for the BACB, and these courses equate to 2 units of fieldwork within the program.

-• Preliminary Teaching Credential Programs – The CTC requires six hundred clock hours of clinical experiences.
-A minimum of sixty hours of early field experiences are embedded in foundations courses, while a minimum one hundred and forty hours of early clinical practice and four hundred hours of culminating clinical practice is completed at student teaching or internship.
-This equates to four units of clinical practice within the program.
+- Preliminary Teaching Credential Programs: The CTC requires 600 clock hours of clinical experiences.
+A minimum of 60 hours of early field experiences are embedded in foundations courses, while a minimum of 140 hours of early clinical practice and 400 hours of culminating clinical practice are completed at student teaching or internship.
+This equates to 4 units of clinical practice within the program.

 Faculty